bunnylushington/resume/README.txt

 Brandeis University (Contract)                     January 2016 -- February 2016
 Consultant                                                  Waltham, MA (Remote)

-   * Upgraded a Perl Catalyst-based release engineering framework I first developed for Brandeis in 2007.
-The software has been used daily for managing the build and release process for 190 software products since its initial deployment.
-Although the libraries being used -- Catalyst, DBIx::Class, Moose -- required an upgrade, the existing functionality and methodology has proven sufficient for the client's needs.
+   * Provided an upgrade and maintainance of an automated release management framework originally written for Brandeis in 2007.

 Adya Consulting for Pearson (Contract)                October 2015 -- March 2016